 Yes, I am German and yes, these cookies are one of the most traditional cookies for the holidays.
 Yet I only got to know them as an adult.
 That’s because I didn’t grow up in Germany.
 If you want to learn more about my excuse, read on here.
 But when I finally had the chance to try these Linzer cookies, they became one of my favorite holiday cookies very quickly.
 That’s why I had to post a recipe here.
 I really love the dough, which contains almonds and a lot of butter, sooo good!
 I also like the holidays spices.
 Do I need to say anything about jam with a touch of rum?
 Yum!
 I can only say, if you haven’t tried them, you have to!
 They are delicious, I promise.

-I am going to do an entire post of this type of dough, which is also used for pie crust.
-It definitely is not the easiest as the almonds make it a little harder to work with.
-But for now what I can tell you is that you need to be absolutely sure that all your ingredients are very cold, especially the butter.
+These cookies are shortbread cookies.
+It definitely is not the easiest shortbread as the almonds make it a little harder to work with.
+However, what I can tell you is that you need to be absolutely sure that all your ingredients are very cold, especially the butter.
 Also, don’t work on the dough too long.
 Firs make crumbs and once you add the liquids, be sure to not overwork it.
 Put it in the fridge immediately after.
 Also, use flour generously when rolling out.
+You will find more tips for working with shortbread here.

 This is one of the holiday cookies I love to ship.
 I started doing this already in November.
 These cookies taste better on day three or four as the spices get the chance to develop their flavor and the rum, well, works its magic.
 At least I can’t stop eating them out of the cookie jar, soooo good!